clia/pgxr/README.md

 ## bindgen

-The included `bindings.rs` is for PostgreSQL 10 on the Linux X86-64 arch.
+The included `bindings.rs` is for latest PostgreSQL version, current 11, on the Linux X86-64 arch.
 You can `bindgen` your platform's `bindings.rs`, using:

 ```bash